mdashif313/InerCityRouteFinder/README.md

 My Artificial Intelligence Project.

 ## Key Notes
+- Modified version of Iterative Deepening Search is the key algorithm.
 - Developed with Php, html, CSS and MySQL Database.
-- Google Map API used for route visualization.
+- Google Map API has been used for route visualization.

 ## Features
 - User Can Search bus service according to Source and Destination